Dream of:16 July 1989 "Boxing Match"

 We waited and waited for the match to begin, but nothing happened.
 Concerned that something was wrong, I walked over to a small building where I thought the people responsible for the match were.
 I walked inside; people were talking about what was going on.
 One was my good Dallas friend Eloise; she was apparently the promoter or manager of one of the boxers.
 It was her boxer who hadn't shown up and she and the others were trying to find out where he was.
 They made a number of phone calls, and finally concluded the boxer had simply decided not to come.
 Eloise was upset and she indicated she would never do business with that boxer again.

 The rain was pouring outside.
 I was in a gas station or roadside restaurant, observing Eloise's boxer.
-He was a short thin man who reminded me somewhat of the actor Sammy Davis, Jr. He was talking on a telephone, trying to explain that he had had some trouble which had prevented his reaching the boxing match.
+He was a short thin man who reminded me somewhat of Sammy Davis, Jr. He was talking on a telephone, trying to explain that he had had some trouble which had prevented his reaching the boxing match.
 He still intended to try to reach the match, although he realized he probably wouldn't be able to.
 Now that I saw that he was at least trying, I thought Eloise would understand what had happened when she heard about it, and she would still want to work with him.

 Dream Epics Home Page